Phosphorene pnp junctions as perfect electron waveguides: Acknowledgments

 \section{Acknowledgments}

 The authors gratefully acknowledge financial support from CONACYT Proyecto Fronteras 952, Proyecto A1-S-13469, and the UNAM-PAPIIT research grant IA-103020.
+EPR gratefully acknowledges a CONACYT graduate scholarship.
 The data that support the findings of this study are available from the corresponding author upon reasonable request.